FDio/vpp/src/plugins/http/http_plugin.rst

 The list is serialized just before you send buffer to HTTP layer.

 .. note::
-    Following headers are added at protocol layer and **MUST NOT** be set by application: Date, Server, Content-Length
+    Following headers are added at protocol layer and **MUST NOT** be set by application: Date, Server, Content-Length, Connection, Upgrade

 Following example shows how to create headers section: